Blog

 Workflow Support and Automation Red Flag Warning Signs:

-Manual Workarounds: If lab staff frequently need to manually perform or track steps that should be automated, this indicates the LIS system’s features are lacking.
+Manual Workarounds: When lab staff routinely perform or track tasks manually that should be automated, it's a clear sign that the LIS system lacks essential functionality.

-Reliance on Third-Party Tools: If the lab depends on tools such as Excel or paper to support its workflow, both of which create more data silos, this is another indication of inadequate and outdated LIS software.
+Reliance on Third-Party Tools: If the lab depends on tools such as Excel or paper to support its laboratory workflow management, both of which create more data silos, this is another indication of inadequate and outdated LIS software.

 Inconsistent Task Sequencing: Tasks are not consistently completed in the correct order, leading to missed or skipped steps in the lab's workflow.

-Lack of Automated Notifications: The LIS system doesn’t send automatic reminders or alerts for upcoming or missed tasks, causing delays in the workflow.
+Lack of Automated Notifications: The LIS system can’t send automated alerts or reminders for pending or missed tasks, leading to workflow delays and inefficiencies.

-Frequent User Intervention: If users intervene often to ensure steps are completed or are forced to correct errors that the medical LIS should handle, it points to poor workflow support capabilities.
+Frequent User Intervention: Frequent user intervention to complete steps or correct errors that the medical LIS should manage signals weak workflow support capabilities.

 Inefficient Approval Process: Delays in task creation, tracking, approvals, or excessive back-and-forth due to unclear process workflows indicate the lab information system struggles to automate and track steps.